dclowd9901/impactKVO/README.md

       console.log( value, formerValue );
     }

-    var player = new KVOEntityPlayer() // extended from EntityPlayer player.set('name', 'Bob'); // Sets player.name to "Bob"
+    var model = new KVO();
+    model.set('name', 'Bob'); // Sets model.name to "Bob"

-    player.observe('name', doSomething, this) // doSomething will be called when 'name' changes, and doSomething will operate with the scope of 'this' player.set('name', 'Robert');
+    model.observe('name', doSomething, this) // doSomething will be called when 'name' changes, and doSomething will operate with the scope of 'this' model.set('name', 'Robert');

     // doSomething is fired, output is:
     // 'Robert', 'Bob'